Send Me the Pillow You Dream On and Other Great Country Hits

 Send Me the Pillow You Dream On and Other Great Country Hits is a studio album by American country singer-songwriter Hank Locklin.
 It was released in March 1967 via RCA Victor Records and was produced by Chet Atkins.
-The project was Locklin's fifteenth studio recording released in his career and contained twelve tracks.
+The project was Locklin's 15th studio recording released in his career and contained twelve tracks.
 This included a re-recording of the title track, which was among Locklin's biggest hits.
 The album received positive reception from critics following its release.

 Background and content

 Among Hank Locklin's biggest hits was 1957's "Send Me the Pillow You Dream On."
 The song was a top ten country hit and minor pop hit.
-The 1957 version was a re-recording of Locklin's original cut with Four Star Records in 1949.
+The 1957 version was a re-recording of Locklin's original cut with 4 Star Records in 1949.
 The version included on this studio album was Locklin's third re-recording of his hit.
 He recorded the track (and the rest of the album) in December 1966 at the RCA Victor Studio in Nashville, Tennessee.
 The sessions were produced by Chet Atkins.
 The album contained 12 tracks in total.
 The record consisted entirely of covers, with the title track being Locklin's only hit re-recorded.
 The remainder of the material was covers of songs by other music artists.
 Among the album's cover versions was David Houston's "Almost Persuaded," Tom Paxton's "The Last Thing on My Mind," Marty Robbins' "Singing the Blues" and Carl Smith's "Are You Teasing Me."